 Tracking Virtual Conference

-NEHA has partnered with the National Association of Chronic Disease Directors (NACDD) and the Centers for Disease Control and Prevention (CDC)/Environmental Health Tracking Branch (Tracking Branch) to work on the Environmental Public Health Tracking Network (link to EPH Tracking Network Page here) to engage local health departments to use and contribute data.
-Additionally, NEHA, NACDD and CDC partnered to create a virtual conference focused on increasing awareness and knowledge about the environment’s role in chronic diseases.
+NEHA has partnered with the National Association of Chronic Disease Directors (NACDD) and the Centers for Disease Control and Prevention (CDC)/Environmental Health Tracking Branch (Tracking Branch) to promote the Environmental Public Health Tracking Network to engage local health departments to use and contribute open data.
+Additionally, NEHA is co-sponsoring the 2017 Environmental Public Health Tracking Virtual Conference focused on increasing awareness and knowledge about the environment’s role in chronic diseases.
+The conference will take place April 5-6, 2017.
+Registration is free and can be completed here.

 Local health departments have a number of resources available to gain an understanding of the community in which it serves, however, sometimes the data and the numbers just aren’t available.
 When it comes time to decide ways to ensure a community is thriving and healthy, it is important to find those numbers and data so the department can address the most pressing issues first.